gleam-lang/website/cheatsheets/gleam-for-go-users.md

 - Go features a massive, powerful standard library centered around simple interfaces.
   Everything from string manipulation to the tools to create an http server are included out of the box.
 It has been tuned for over 15 years for performance and has strong guarantees about backwards and forwards compatibility.
-- Gleam allows you to opt into a smaller, well polished and consistent standard library.
+While Gleam allows you to opt into a smaller, well polished and consistent standard library.

 ### Guarantees and types